Hi, my name is Dally the Dalmatian.

 I'm famous for my advice on how to stop dog bites before they happen.

 My job is to help children and adults to learn how to treat all dogs with care, consideration, and respect, as well as to stay safe by making the right choices around all dogs, not just the family pet.

 Did You Know...

-- Australia has a canine population of about 4 million.
+- Australia has a canine population of an estimated total of 5.1 million.

 - It's estimated that each year more than 100,000 Australians are attacked by dogs, causing injuries.

 - Over 60% of dog bites occur either at home or the backyard of a family member, a friend or neighbour.

 - Around 60% of serious bites occur in children under 10 years and many are to the head, face and neck.

 - Children spend an average of 2.2 days in hospital as a result of a dog bite.